blockbasenetwork/node/README.md

 5. Click `Execute`.

 ## Your node is configured and running
 Your node is up and running, your sidechain has been requested to the network, and the maintenance of the sidechain is running too.
 Visit our [Network Explorer](https://blockbase.network/Tracker) and find your sidechain request there.
-Sometimes it takes a little while to appear there.
+Sometimes it takes a while to appear there.

 # Running as a service provider
 Running a node as a SP allows you to produce sidechains for SRs in exchange for BBT.
 Running the node as a SP is easier than as a SR. There are less steps involved.
-A SP has to worry mostly about his infrastructure, and about the costs/benefits of participating on building a sidechain that has been requested.
+A SP has to worry mostly about the infrastructure, and about the costs/benefits of participating on building a sidechain that has been requested.

 There are two main ways to apply to participate on producing sidechains.
 The first one is manual and the second one is automatic.
 With the manual way you can identify a sidechain that you want to participate on, read all its requirements, and decide if you want to apply or not.
 With the automatic way you can configure your node to be on the lookout for sidechain requests that fulfill your participation requirements.
 Both ways are explained further below.